ethers-io/ethers.js/docs/source/api-advanced.rst

 --------------

 :sup:`RLP` . encode( object )
-    Encodes an object as an RLP hex string. (throws an Error if the object contains invalid items)
+    Encodes an object as an RLP :ref:`hex string <hexstring>`. (throws an Error if the object contains invalid items)

 :sup:`RLP` . decode( hexStringOrArrayish )